-I left high school at age 15 (the education system in the UK is very different, and my birthday is in August, so I was always the youngest in my class, which I hated then, but now I love!!!) worked various jobs, and started nursing college.
+I left high school at age 15 (the education system in the UK is very different – my birthday is in August, so I was always the youngest, which I hated then, but now I love!!!) and started nursing college.
 Unfortunately, I proved very quickly I didn’t have the patience or dedication needed to be a nurse.
 I found myself at a bit of a crossroads.
 As fate would have it, a friend was talking about traveling the world for a year to ‘find herself’, and I thought, WOW, that’s exactly what I need/want to do.
 I need to ‘find’ myself!

 After pleading my case to my parents, who were naturally resistant, disappointed, and slightly annoyed I was leaving nursing school (and the country), I decided on my route.
 I was headed to Thailand, Bahrain, New York, California and Australia.
 I had the whole route brilliantly mapped in my head.
 I now needed to execute!

-I didn’t have to wait too long.
-I spotted a tall blonde surfer looking dude with his friends, one Sunday night in the Terrace Club in Portchester, NY.
-After playing it cool for a couple of hours, my girlfriend pulled them over to chat, and discovered they were on break from UCSB, visiting their families.
-After 5 fun days with Hot Student, he asked me to ‘be his girlfriend’.
+As fate would have it, I didn’t have to wait too long.
+One dull Sunday night in the Terrace Club in Portchester, NY, a blonde surfer looking dude caught my eye.
+After playing it cool for a while, my friend pulled him over to chat, and we discovered he was on break from UCSB visiting family.
+One thing let to another and after five fun days with ‘Surf Dude’, he asked me to ‘be his girlfriend’.
 We walked through logistics.
-He’d return to Santa Barbara, I’d tie up loose ends in NY, and meet him in two months.
+He’d return to UCSB, I’d tie up loose ends in NY, and meet him in two months in California.

 I know you’re thinking I’m crazy at this point.
 First, in my defense, let me say this was all pre-9/11.
 I wasn’t concerned with terrorists, roofies and serial killers.
 Perhaps I was naïve and should have been worried, but frankly my biggest concerns were along the lines of, “if things go horribly wrong, at least I’ll be in California.”
 And “he is really cute and if it doesn’t work out, I bet he’ll have cute friends!”

-To cut a loooooong story short, I moved to California, which diverted my year of ‘finding myself’ into me finding something far more serious.
-We dated on and off for 5 years (during which time I finished college, traveled to Australia, and moved to Breckenridge to be a ski-bum for a season.)
-Eventually we were engaged after 5 ½ years, married 1 ½ years later, and here we are 25 years later.
+To cut a loooooong story short, I moved to California, which extended my year of ‘finding myself’ into me finding something far more serious.
+We dated on and off for 5 years (during which time I finished college, traveled to Australia, and was a ski-bum in Breckenridge, Colorado for a season.)
+Eventually we got engaged after 5 ½ years, married 18 months later, and here we are 25+ years and counting.
 So for the naysayers who think you can’t meet anyone great in a bar, I beg to differ!

 After three years of marriage, along came children.
-I quit the 60hr work week to take the challenging role of ‘Head of Domestic Affairs’ for the Kuhr family, and started a marketing consulting company.
+I was promoted to the challenging role of ‘Chief Domestic Officer’ for the Kuhr family empire, and founded my own marketing consulting company.

-Hot Hubby and I both love adventure, excitement, and travel.
-We were determined to share travel and adventure with our children.
+Hot Hubby and I both crave adventure and travel.
+We were determined to share that passion and curiosity of the world with our children.
 Friends thought we were insane taking young children to places such as India, Bhutan, Peru, Tibet, China, Cambodia, and Australia.
 Admittedly, it is a slightly different trip when you travel with the circus, but it’s not quite as daunting as one would think.

 Our boys are now teenagers, curious about the world, and are game for anything.
 At Hot Hubby’s urging and support, I decided to start this blog.
-This blog at worst will be a gorgeous travel documentary for our family and children, (and dad’s bad 90’s hair cut.)
-At best, this blog will inspire others to branch out from their typical holiday spots, and perhaps plan a trip somewhere off the beaten path.
+At worst this blog will be a gorgeous travel memoir documenting our family (and dad’s bad 90’s hair cut.)
+At best, this blog will inspire others to branch out from their comfort zones, and perhaps plan a trip somewhere off the beaten path.